arekkukula/binary-api/README.md

 # External resources
 **[1]** [Google I/O 2012 - Breaking the JavaScript Speed Limit with V8](https://www.youtube.com/watch?v=UJPdhx5zTaw) - specifically 25:03 - 35:55

+# License
+I (@arekkukula) am the sole copyright holder of code under the files named "shared/buffer-object.js", "shared/user.js", "benchmark.js", and thereby retain the rights to all of it.
+I forbid using the code in commercial products, selling and/or using it under your own name.
+As it is a Proof of Concept, use of this code in any open source and/or personal and/or non-commercial projects must be very limited, as it will receive no support from me.
+I explicitly forbid shipping any user-facing product with this code.
+Attribution is required in all cases of use and misuse, taking form of a URL to this repository, both in a centralized license file and in the source code.